Jennifer Boston Williams

 - The Florida Bar

-- Florida Family Law Inn of Court (rotated out in 2015)
+- Florida Family Law American Inn of Court Barrister and Historian on the Executive Board (2017-2018)

-- Jacksonville Bar Association (Adoption chair for 2015)
+- Jacksonville Bar Association Adoption Law Committee Chair

 - Jacksonville Women Lawyers Association